Exploring High Frequency Gravitational Waves with Magnons: Conclusion

 \section{Conclusion}

 Detecting high frequency GWs is important not only for GW astrophysics and cosmology but also for fundamental physics.
-To this aim, we need a new idea.
-We proposed magnon GW detectors in previous papers where we have utilized the existing data of axion dark matter searches to give constraints on GWs at the GHz range.
+To this end, new strategies are needed.
+We proposed magnon GW detectors in previous papers where we utilized existing data from axion dark matter searches to impose constraints on GWs in the GHz range.
 In this paper, we have improved the analysis by considering an infinite sum of terms in the expansion of Fermi normal coordinates.
-We showed that the form factor is the most enhanced when the wavelength of the GW is comparable to the size of the ferromagnet by evaluating the spatial integral exactly.
-As a consequence, we obtained the sensitivity around $h_c \sim 10^{-20}$, which is much better than before.
+We showed that the form factor is most enhanced when the wavelength of the GW is comparable to the size of the ferromagnet, by evaluating the spatial integral exactly.
+As a consequence, we obtained sensitivity of around $h_c \sim 10^{-20}$, which is much better than before.

-There is still an open question of how to realize the configuration of maximizing the form factor $C(\epsilon)$ where the wavelength of the GW is comparable to the size of the ferromagnet in real experiments.
-It should be considered carefully whether one can realize the configuration while keeping the entire quality of the detector.
-Nevertheless, admittedly, for future detection of high frequency GWs, we need further improvement of the sensitivity.
-Therefore, it is worth pushing foward the GW detectors using condensed matter systems and seeking for possible strategies for improving the sensitivities.
-In particular, employing quantum sensing~\cite{Degen_2017} would become important as already demonstrated in the magnon experiments~\cite{Lachance-Quirione1603150,Ikeda:2021mlv}.
+There is still an open question of how to realize the configuration maximizing the form factor $C(\epsilon)$ where the wavelength of the GW is comparable to the size of the ferromagnet in real experiments.
+It should be carefully considered whether one can realize the configuration while preserving the overall quality of the detector.
+Nevertheless, admittedly, for future detection of high frequency GWs, further improvement in sensitivity is needed.
+Therefore, it is worth pushing forward GW detectors using condensed matter systems and seeking possible strategies for improving the sensitivity.
+In particular, employing quantum sensing~\cite{Degen_2017} may offer an important strategy, as already demonstrated in the magnon experiments~\cite{Lachance-Quirione1603150,Ikeda:2021mlv}.